deta/cloud-docs/docs/Lib.md

 ```
 #### Returns

-A generator of objects that meet the `query` criteria.
+A promise which resolves to a generator of objects that meet the `query` criteria.

 This generator has a max length of `limit`.